ovh/docs/pages/web/emails/product.en-au.md

 title: 'Hosted email'
 slug: emails
 excerpt: 'All you need to know about hosted email'
-sections: 'Getting started, Email account features, Configure on computer, Configure on smartphone, Configure an email service, Diagnostic, Troubleshooting'
+sections: 'Getting started, Email account features, Configure on computer, Configure on smartphone, Configure an email service, Troubleshooting, Migration'
 order: 03
 ---